Dark spots on leaves can mean many things.

 The Xanthomonas bacteria tend to produce small brown spots with yellow halos.
 The Pseudomonas bacteria produce reddish-brown spots.
-Stem streaking can also occur and you may see sunken areas in the fruit.
-These sunken areas are open invitations to other pests and pathogens.
+Stem streaking and dented areas on the fruit can also occur.
+These areas are open invitations to other pests and pathogens.

 Bacterial leaf spot control

 Bacterial diseases can be devastating, but bacteria tend to be relatively weak pathogens.
-Unlike the more warrior-like viruses and fungi, bacteria generally need an opening to get inside a plant.
-Those openings can be caused by rubbing branches, wind damage, or insect and herbivore feeding.
-That sort of thing.
+Unlike warrior-like viruses and fungi, bacteria generally need an opening to access the inside of a plant.
+Those vulnerable openings may result from rubbing branches, wind damage, or insect and herbivore feeding.
 By keeping your plants’ protective layers intact, you can significantly reduce the chance of many bacterial diseases taking hold.

-That being said, there are other steps you can take to prevent bacterial leaf spot:
+These are other steps you can take to help prevent bacterial leaf spot:

-There are no effective chemical controls for bacterial leaf spot.
+There are no chemical controls for bacterial leaf spot.